 Teaching just made a comeback as one of the great professions!
 Molding children’s minds, expanding adults’ horizons, passing down a treasure trove of information from master to student.
-I believe online learning has done just that, made teachers on trend.
-After all when it comes to wanting information where else to find it but the world wide web.
-You can literally study anything from learning piano to studying Hebrew and you get an experienced professional teaching you.
+I believe online learning has done just that, making teachers on-trend.
+After all when it comes to wanting information where else to find it but the world wide web?
+You can literally study anything from learning piano to studying Hebrew and you get experienced professional teaching you.
 Doesn’t everyone have their own Youtube channel lately?

-My ulpan was able to offer me a customized program that I can add onto it when I have more time but it was a good option for me, as I couldn’t tie myself into a full academic year to begin.
-The intensive ulpan study program was a major eye opener.
-I learnt all those small things that make one sound more fluent.
+My ulpan was able to offer me a customized program that I can add to it when I have more time but it was a good option for me, as I couldn’t tie myself into a full academic year to begin.
+The intensive ulpan study program was a major eye-opener.
+I learned all those small things that make one sound more fluent.
 One thing that was very useful, is the teacher pointing out my pronunciation of words in Hebrew and using the popular slang words.

 Positives of studying in an online Ulpan:

 - Flexible hours and days: You can book private or group classes at times that suit your schedule.
-Options for classes in the day or night.
+Options for classes during the day or night.

-- Study Hebrew with a native Israeli speaker: The intricacies and meanings of words in social conversational Hebrew language is very different to school taught Hebrew.
+- Study Hebrew with a native Israeli speaker: The intricacies and meanings of words in social conversational Hebrew language is very different from school-taught Hebrew.
 Did you know that?
-Hebrew is not a text book language.
+Hebrew is not a textbook language.

 - Levels: You can find a class that suits your level and goals!